Up to CHF 99

 Combination with Other Therapies

-Minoxidil's efficacy can be significantly increased by combination with other evidence-based treatments.
+Minoxidil's efficacy can be influenced in certain cases by combination with other evidence-based treatments.

 Topical tretinoin (a vitamin A derivative) can be combined with minoxidil to increase enzyme activity in the scalp and thereby improve minoxidil activation.
 [7] This combination is particularly useful for patients with low enzyme activity.
 Tretinoin increases both skin permeability and formation of the activating enzyme in hair follicles.